genomicsclass/labs/plan.md

 - mike Using the limma package

-- rafa Permutations in R

 - mike Mapping features to genes

-- mike Gene set testing in R
+- mike Gene set testing

 # week 8